Municipal and Administrative Externship

 Students will perform duties for various municipal offices such as code enforcement, housing, and property management.
 Typical duties will include: conducting research into property ownership, compliance status, and the interrelation of municipal codes with state and federal law; attaching liens; and performing comparative studies on housing development patterns.
 Many duties can be performed remotely.
 Consequently, this program may be well-suited for part-time students.
 The classroom component of this externship occurs approximately every three weeks and is generally scheduled on Thursdays during the noon hour.
 There will be an initial meeting which will be set by the supervising professor.
 These are mandatory classes.
 If you have more than one absence during the semester it will affect your final pass/fail grade.

-• City and county attorneys' offices in Tampa Bay.
+• City and county attorneys' offices in Tampa Bay, Pinellas County, Clearwater, and with the St. Petersburg Police Department.
 Because some placement locations for this program alternate their participation, students should understand that the list of placement locations on the online application system are merely a representative sample.

 • 120 hours per semester;